karandarjishack/Simplified_Midterm/README.md

 **Conclusion:**

 This project successfully deployed a machine learning model for malware classification as an API endpoint on AWS SageMaker.
-By developing a Python client, the endpoint's functionality was extended to accept executable files, extract features, and provide classification results.
 Testing with real-world samples demonstrated the effectiveness and practicality of the solution.